-Given Ford’s well known eye for detail and perfection, the challenge was to strike the perfect balance between youthfulness and realism.
-Although the majority of the shots were full face close-ups, the performances were in no way limited by VFX requirements during the shoot so the final shots are completely natural and beautiful.
-The technique used to create this took the VFX team back to their fine art roots, which is something we really encourage.
+Given Ford’s eye for detail and perfection, the challenge was to strike the perfect balance between youthfulness and realism.
+Although the majority of the shots were full facial close-ups, the performances were in no way limited by VFX requirements during the shoot, so the final shots are completely natural and beautiful.
+The technique used to create this took our VFX team back to their fine art roots, which is something we really encourage.

-CEO and Outpost's VFX Supervisor on the project, Duncan McWilliam was aware from the beginning of the challenges faced by the team.
-"Each shot was an exercise in craftsmanship and subtlety, Tom Ford's vision was that the beauty work looked absolutely real and in no way airbrushed or plastic," McWilliam commented.
-"It was important to ensure perfect facial continuity across each differently lit scene and the talented VFX artists certainly achieved this."
+“Each shot was an exercise in craftsmanship and subtlety.
+Tom Ford’s vision was that the beauty work looked absolutely real and in no way airbrushed or plastic.”

-One of the industry’s most renowned Post Production Supervisors, Mark Harris, oversaw the post and commented, "The team at Outpost did a superb job on the VFX for Nocturnal Animals.
-The quality of work submitted was second to none and we look forward to working with the team again."
-The film has already won The Grand Jury prize at Venice, The Golden Globes for Best Supporting Actor and is nominated for 8 Baftas.
+One of the industry’s most renowned Post-Production Supervisors, Mark Harris, oversaw post, and commented: “The team at Outpost VFX did a superb job on the VFX for Nocturnal Animals.
+The quality of work submitted was second to none and we look forward to working with the team again.”